vmnog/AutoAcceptClient/README.md

 - [x] gets the button positioning ideally of the resolution size
 - [x] take a screenshot every 1sec and compare to the button image
 - [x] recognize when it finds a match
+- [x] make it executable
+- [x] show a notification when it start looking for queue

 # TODO
 - [ ] notice when the client is already in select champion screen